rogerbinns/apsw/doc/shell.rst

 json: Each line as a JSON object with a trailing comma.
 Blobs are output as base64 encoded strings.
 You should be using UTF8 output encoding.

-line: One value per line in the form 'column = value' with a blank line between rows.

 lines: One value per line in the form 'column = value' with a blank line between rows.